edgi-govdata-archiving/Environmental-Enforcement-Watch/README.md

  [![Code of Conduct](https://img.shields.io/badge/%E2%9D%A4-code%20of%20conduct-blue.svg?style=flat)](https://github.com/edgi-govdata-archiving/overview/blob/master/CONDUCT.md)

 # Environmental Enforcement Watch
-[Environmental Enforcement Watch](https://www.environmentalenforcementwatch.org/) (EEW) is a series of public events hosted by [EDGI](//envirodatagov.org) to facilitate public interaction with open environmental monitoring data from EPA's Enforcement and Compliance History Online (ECHO) database.
+[Environmental Enforcement Watch](https://www.environmentalenforcementwatch.org/) (EEW) is a community of practice hosted by [EDGI](//envirodatagov.org) to facilitate public interaction with open environmental monitoring and enfrocement data, including...

+EPA's Enforcement and Compliance History Online (ECHO) EPA's Greenhouse Gas Reporting Program (GHGRP)
+EPA's Environmental Justice Screening and Mapping Tool (EJScreen) EPA's Environmental Justice Analysis Multisite Tool (EJAM) Immigration and Customs Enforcement (ICE)
+Pipeline and Hazardous Materials Safety Administration (PHMSA)

+...and others.

+# EEW Goals

+The goals of EEW are:

+1. Bring broad (public awareness) and focused (specific communities) attention to the relationships between environmental enforcement and interlocking forms of oppression; including environmental racism, white supremacy, capitalism, and heteropatriarchy.
+2. Build a sustained network of relationships with partner organizations and individuals, and across environmental and data justice communities; leveraging existing relationships and doing intentional, proactive outreach and engagement.
+3. Carefully steward data structures, including data collection, management, critique, tool development, and distribution.
+4. Creatively and effectively utilize data to describe the relationships and processes of state and corporate actors that drive environmental, public health, and community harm; identifying gaps and imagining alternatives.

 This repo is the organizational hub of the Github resources associated with EEW.